dexrey4/clientserverexample/README.md

 Edit: This project was sort of abondend.
-It has been updated a lot more and worked on by [Dexter Theisen](https://github.com/dexrey4) and [enbyte](https://github.com/enbyte).
+It has been updated a lot more and worked on by [Dexrey4](https://github.com/dexrey4) and [enbyte](https://github.com/enbyte).
 It has been transformed into [netty](https://github.com/enbyte/netty), which is a much better version of this.